-Students in grades 8 - 12 are considered members of High School.
-Students must successfully complete 6th and 7th grade before they can be admitted to High School.
+Students in grades 9 - 12 are considered members of High School.
+Students must successfully complete Middle School grades before they can be admitted to High School.

 High school students are required to take the usual English, Math, Social Studies, and Science courses, as well as Bible.
 CCS requires a minimum of 26 credits for graduation to be earned in grades 8-12.
 For each semester of a passing grade in a class, a .05 credit is earned.
 (Credits taken as an 8th grader must be high school level to count).